-The Biden Administration thinks accessibility is a big part of the problem and has recently taken a significant step to make hearing aids easier to access at dramatically lower costs.
-The FDA is rolling out a long-anticipated policy change: many hearing aids will no longer require a prescription and can be purchased over the counter online or in stores.
+The Biden Administration thinks accessibility is a big part of the problem and took a significant step to make hearing aids easier to access at dramatically lower costs.
+In August 2022, the FDA rolled out a long-anticipated policy change: many hearing aids will no longer require a prescription and can be purchased over the counter online or in stores.
 That means fewer barriers to access and likely lower prices for millions of Americans who need them.

 According to our study, nearly 25 percent of American adults struggle with hearing loss at some level.
 That figure is even higher for those over 55.

 Most Americans with hearing loss (70 percent) report mild hearing difficulty.
 This means they have trouble hearing quiet conversations, mainly when there is a lot of background noise.
 Nearly a quarter have moderate hearing loss, which requires them to watch TV at a louder volume or have difficulty understanding speech.
 Around five percent have severe hearing loss, meaning group conversations and other activities are challenging at average volumes.
 Roughly one percent of those with hearing loss have a profound loss.
 This means assistive devices do little to help them hear, and they’re functionally deaf.

 Why Adults with Hearing Loss Don’t Use Hearing Aids

 About a third of adults with self-reported hearing loss never had it diagnosed by a medical professional.
 Additionally, almost half of adults who reported loss use don’t use assistive devices to help them with the problem, such as hearing aids or wireless headphones.

 Most popular assistive devices for hearing loss

 |No assistive tech used||48%|